Castro gets big hit after trade, Padres rout Angels 11-4

 Justin Upton singled in the fourth and scored on the 667th career double by Pujols, who moved one behind Craig Biggio for the fifth-most in baseball history.
 Pujols also became the fifth player with 5,900 total bases, joining Hank Aaron, Stan Musial, Willie Mays and Barry Bonds.

 Julio Teherán yielded three hits and two runs, finally providing what the Angels sought when they signed him as a free agent.
-Teherán got a late start to summer camp after contracting coronavirus, but appears to be rounding into form.
+Teherán got a late start to summer camp after contracting coronavirus, but he’s rounding into form after a few rocky appearances.

+“I know we’ve only got a couple of starts left, but that’s the way I want to feel for the rest of the season,” Teherán said.

 TRAINER’S ROOM

 Padres: OF Wil Myers and reliever Emilio Pagán went on the injured list.
-Pagán has right biceps inflammation, but manager Jayce Tingler declined to say why Myers is out.
+Pagán has right biceps inflammation, but Tingler declined to say why Myers is out.

 Angels: 2B David Fletcher was out of the lineup for the second straight game after rolling his ankle Sunday.
-Manager Joe Maddon isn’t sure when Fletcher will return.
+Maddon isn’t sure when Fletcher will return.

 UP NEXT